YardRat0117/foxbox/README.md

 ## About

-I'm a 2nd-year CS undergrad.
-This is a personal project and I may not have much time to maintain it.

-However, if you encounter any issues, feel free to contact me via GitHub or via email - I'll try to help if I can.
+Hi!
+I'm **YardRat**, the developer behind Foxbox - this solo project built and maintained in my spare time.

+As a second-year CS undergrad, I launched Foxbox both as a personal trial to work on a serious OSS project, and as a practical solution to problems I've encountered during my everyday development on Linux.

+While the project is still evolving, I'm also continuously refining it and exploring new directions to work on.

+Progress may not be fast, since I've always got a bunch of chores, and lots of my time are spent on trials and refactoring.
+However, I'm happy that the progress is steady.

+If you encounter isues or have suggestions, feel free to reach out, open an issue or open a PR - contributions are always welcome!

-If you like it, star it please :)
+If you find my stuff useful, please consider giving me a star :)